Suzuki DR650se Review

 |O P I N I O N

-The bottom line is the bike is great for commuting, dirt roads, and back-road touring, but it's not for high-speed interstate droning unless you've got a higher threshold for boredom (and wind) than I do.
+The bottom line is the bike is great for commuting, dirt roads, and back-road touring, but it's not for high-speed interstate droning unless you've got a higher threshold for wind than I do

 As I've gotten used to the machine, I'm really happy with